01Set Yourself Up for Success

 Do realize that there will likely be next steps.
 In most cases, a phone interview is only a first step.
 Sometimes, candidates will even be screened two or three times on the phone before being asked to come into the office.

 On one hand, this is good news in that you have multiple opportunities to prove your candidacy.
-On the other hand - it also means that there will likely be many others vying for the job, so it's important to do your very best each time you interview in order to make it to the next round.
+But, it also means that there will likely be many others vying for the job, so it's important to do your very best each time you interview in order to make it to the next round.

 Hint: Check out these tips for how to get invited for a second interview.